 Also, you can get these rates for three days before and three days after the conference, so you can make a vacation out of your visit.

-In our estimate, in the 12 years since we’ve been offering this conference, hundreds, if not thousands, of people have found their afib solution.
-These folks will not return to the conference this year because, as a result of what they learned at the conference in previous years, they’re now afib-free.
+What is that worth to you?
+In the years since we’ve been offering this conference, hundreds, if not thousands, of people have found their afib solution.
+As a result of what they learned at the conference in previous years, they’re now afib-free.

-If you’re truly not able to travel, you can take advantage of our livestream option.
-The livestream registration price is the same as the-in person price, and that is because the audio/visual technology we use to livestream and record the conference is the largest single expense we have for the conference—even more than the food.
+The livestream registration price is the same as the-in person price, because the audio/visual technology we use to livestream and record the conference is the largest expense we have for the conference (even more than the food).

 Whether in person or via livestream, we sincerely hope you’ll consider this event an investment in your health and quality of life.
 It’s an opportunity to learn from the leading afib experts, without spending lots of time and money traveling all over the country to see them.
 If you work with your healthcare team to implement what you learn, it’s possible you’ll be able to attend in person next year.

-We hear this request over and over every year.
-We’d LOVE to bring the conference to as many cities as possible.
 Truthfully, this huge conference is a full year’s work.
 Consider that we bring together the top faculty from all over the world, all in one place at one time.
 These are the faculty from whom you most want to hear!
-It would be difficult to get this caliber of experts to smaller local/regional events.
-We must make it convenient for them, so we hold it in a city with direct flights from where most major heart centers are located—which means it’s easy for YOU to get here, too … and you get to visit in person with the world’s best afib doctors.
+It would be difficult to get this caliber of experts to small local or regional events.

 We strive to make the entire conference experience easy and relaxed for you, so considerations such as these are important in choosing the right location for you.